Alfa Romeo Alfetta: History

 In March 1983, the Alfetta received its third and final facelift; the exterior was modernised with newly designed bumpers (integrating a front spoiler and extending to the wheel openings), a new grille, lower body plastic cladding, silver hubcaps and, at the rear, a full-width grey plastic fascia supporting rectangular tail lights with ribbed lenses and the number plate.
 The C-pillar ventilation outlets were moved to each side of the rear window.
 Inside there were a redesigned dashboard and instrumentation, new door panels and the check control panel from the Quadrifoglio Oro on all models.
 Top of the range models adopted an overhead console, which extended for the full length of the roof and housed three reading spot lamps, a central ceiling light, and controls for the electric windows.
 Alongside the facelift two new models were introduced: the 2.4-litre Turbo Diesel, which in most markets gradually replaced the previous 2.0-litre which was instead installed in the marginally smaller Giulietta.
-There was also a renewed two-liter Quadrifoglio Oro, equipped with electronic fuel injection.
+There was also a renewed two-litre Quadrifoglio Oro, equipped with electronic fuel injection.
 Thanks to the Bosch Motronic integrated electronic fuel injection and ignition the QO had the same 130 PS output of the carburetted 2.0, while developing more torque and being more fuel efficient.

 In April 1984 the successor of the Alfetta debuted, the larger Alfa Romeo 90.
 At the end of the year the Alfetta Berlina went out of production, after nearly 450,000 had been made over a 12-year production period.